thcipriani/train-stats/README.md

 plt.show()
 ```

-    /tmp/ipykernel_1460620/2853478908.py:6: UserWarning: This figure was using constrained_layout, but that is incompatible with subplots_adjust and/or tight_layout; disabling constrained_layout.
+    /tmp/ipykernel_2297341/2853478908.py:6: UserWarning: This figure was using constrained_layout, but that is incompatible with subplots_adjust and/or tight_layout; disabling constrained_layout.
       plt.tight_layout(pad=5)
     /usr/lib/python3/dist-packages/seaborn/categorical.py:1296: UserWarning: 17.2% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+      warnings.warn(msg, UserWarning)
+    /usr/lib/python3/dist-packages/seaborn/categorical.py:1296: UserWarning: 6.3% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)